rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

 product_url: managed-operations
 ---

-Customers using Managed Environments for Sitecore are given a fully customizable dedicated environment designed by experts at Rackspace, allowing you to focus on producing the best web content for your application or website
+Customers using Managed Environments for Sitecore Cloud are given a fully customizable dedicated environment designed by experts at Rackspace, allowing you to focus on producing the best web content for your application or website

 While Rackspace manages your Sitecore environment, access to three portals give you greater control and direction over your Sitecore environment and website.